AmyAlvarez/AmyAlvarez/README.md

 **`Independant Programmer (Fullstack Dev)`**

-I'm an independant developer based in Florida working on a diverse array of projects!
-My heart lies in machine-learning, automation, and robotics but I'll get involved in pretty much anything.
+I'm an independant developer working on a diverse array of projects!
+My heart lies in machine-learning, automation, and robotics.
+However, that doesn't stop me from contributting and engaging in all sorts of software development.

 --
 ### 🧰 Languages and Tools